7 Keys To Getting The Right Clients As A Solopreneur

 Ongoing monthly retainers may seem like the obvious answer at first, but it’s not so obvious.

-Those kind of ongoing relationships can be tougher to sell because it’s a more long-term commitment, the success metrics can get murky over time, and you can only take on so many clients (unless you plan to grow into a bigger company/agency and hire help).
+Ongoing relationships can be tougher to sell because it’s a long-term commitment, the success metrics can get murky over time, and you can only take on so many clients (unless you plan to grow into a bigger company/agency and hire help).

-On the flip side, one-off projects can be easier to sell and give you the flexibility to work with more varied clients (and more quickly raise your prices with each new project), but they require you to more frequently attract new clients.
+On the flip side, one-off projects are easier to sell and give you the flexibility to work with more varied clients (and more quickly raise your prices with each new project), but they require you to more frequently attract new clients.

 There are pros and cons to each approach and either can succeed, but it’s important to understand what you offer and who you want to attract.